 The elderly, children, neighbors, colleagues, coworkers and those who don’t have Christ can be sinful at times.
 They don’t have love and it doesn’t exist in their world.
 So we can’t expect them to love, and we can’t expect them to be patient.
 However, what they need is the love of Christ, we can give them that by having patience with them.

 Well, we may not be impatient with people or with God, but we still may want things to go a little faster than they’re going.
-Here’s a few examples of the benefits of patience:
+Here are a few examples of the benefits of patience:

 |Frozen TV dinner||Home cooked meal||Healthier and better tasting|